 Why not give them a try?

 Brussels sprouts aren't hard to prepare but if you're making a large batch it can take a while so choose a comfy chair, pop the radio on and get yourself a chopping board, a sharp knife and a roasting tin.

-Once prepared give them a final wash if needed and follow the recipe.
-If you’re planning on boiling them they’ll be cooked through in 15-20 minutes.
-I recommend however that you don’t do this and you follow my roasted balsamic Brussels sprouts recipe below instead.
+- Once prepared give them a final wash if needed and follow the recipe.
+If you're planning on boiling them they'll be cooked enough in under 10 minutes, depending on their size.
+I recommend however that you don't do this and you follow my roasted balsamic Brussels sprouts recipe below instead.

 How to make roasted balsamic Brussels sprouts

 My favourite thing about this recipe - apart from the delicious taste - is just how easy it is to make.
 Simply prepare the sprouts, make a quick dressing, drizzle it over the sprouts and roast.
 Easy.